Our 2021 - 2022 Programs

 Come skate with us!
 The Oak Bay Figure Skating Club welcomes skaters of all ages and all skill levels.
-Please read the following programs that we are offering for the Fall 2020 season.
-All regular programs may not be offered at this time due to 'Return to Play' protocol in regards to Covid-19.
+Please read the following programs that we are offering for the Winter 2021/2022 season.

 Please note: The Oak Bay Figure Skating Club and the coaching staff reserve the right to reassign skaters in the interest of safety and numbers.

 Come register for our learn to skate program.

 Skate Canada has developed a new CanSkate program based on Sport Canada’s long term athlete development (LTAD) principles.
 Exciting new features include a fresh new look, new awards, great tools for coaches and most importantly a tested and proven new curriculum and delivery methods that guarantee skater success in developing stronger basic skills and developing them faster.

 But there’s more!
 The new program also includes specific skills that pertain to hockey, ringette, speed skating and figure skating.
 The result is a dynamic new program that prepares all skaters for virtually every ice sport.

 Skate Canada is also proud to have all its programs taught by professional coaches who are specially trained and certified through the National Coaching Certification Program (NCCP).